Supervised Quadratic Feature Analysis: Information Geometry Approach for Dimensionality Reduction: Fisher-Rao distance and discriminability in the zero-mean case

 To visualize this further, we plotted the values of the distances and accuracies for three different slices of the 2D space, with fixed values of $\log_{10}\sigma_2^2$ (0.0, 0.56, 1.12).
 (Figure~\ref{fig:bayes2D}, middle row).
 For the first two slices (black and red), the Fisher-Rao distance and the log-odds correct are very similar across the range of values of $\log_{10}\sigma_1^2$, but they become less similar for the third slice (blue), where the asymmetry of the log-odds correct is more pronounced.

-In sum, this analysis shows that the Fisher-Rao distance broadly captures the dependence of discriminability on the distribution parameters, particularly in the 1D case, and in the 2D case when the generalized eigenvalues are closer to 1 (i.e.\ when $\log_{10}\sigma^2$ is close to 0), but that it also fails to capture some patterns of the dependence of discriminability on the parameters.
+In sum, the Fisher-Rao distance broadly captures the dependence of discriminability on the distribution parameters in some scenarios, particularly in the 1D case, and in the 2D case when the generalized eigenvalues are closer to 1 (i.e.\ when $\log_{10}\sigma^2$ is close to 0), but that it also fails to capture some patterns of the dependence of discriminability on the parameters.